GSA/digitalgov.gov/content/resources/mobile-application-development-program.md

       <ul>
         <li>
-          Use the <a title="Mobile Product Testing Guidelines and Resources" href="{{< ref "2013-08-22-mobile-product-testing-guidelines.md" >}}">Mobile Product Testing Guidelines and Resources</a> pulled from government and the private sector available in four areas: security/privacy, accessibility, functionality/UX and app performance.
+          Use the <a title="Mobile Product Testing Guidelines and Resources" href="{{ ref .
+"2013-08-22-mobile-product-testing-guidelines.md" }}">Mobile Product Testing Guidelines and Resources</a> pulled from government and the private sector available in four areas: security/privacy, accessibility, functionality/UX and app performance.
         </li>
         <li>
-          Speed up your acquisition of testing services with ready-made sample <a title="Mobile SOW and Developer Qualifications" href="{{< ref "mobile-sow-and-developer-qualifications.md" >}}">SOW language</a> with mobile developer qualifications.
+          Speed up your acquisition of testing services with ready-made sample <a title="Mobile SOW and Developer Qualifications" href="{{ ref . "mobile-sow-and-developer-qualifications.md" }}">SOW language</a> with mobile developer qualifications.
         </li>
         <li>
-          Leverage a crowd-sourced pool of federal volunteers to test your mobile web app/site on a wide range of mobile devices with the <a title="Federal CrowdSource Mobile Testing Program" href="{{< ref "service_mobile-testing-program.md" >}}">Federal Crowdsource Mobile Testing Program</a>.
+          Leverage a crowd-sourced pool of federal volunteers to test your mobile web app/site on a wide range of mobile devices with the <a title="Federal CrowdSource Mobile Testing Program" href="{{ ref . "service_mobile-testing-program.md" }}">Federal Crowdsource Mobile Testing Program</a>.
         </li>
       </ul>
     </td>